Guide to using ENROL

 All schools must use it.

 There are some clear enrolment rules for using ENROL.
-Under section 77A(3) of the Education Act 1989,

 In these rules, unless the context otherwise requires: